-- For the purpose of subdivision in Neighbourhood Concept Plan and Infill Areas as described and outlined on the maps attached as Schedule F attached to this Bylaw: - (a) Where amenities are not provided in accordance with Schedule G of this By-law, the lots created shall conform to the minimum standards prescribed in Section K of Part 12 One-Acre Residential Zone (RA) of this By-law. - (b) Where amenities are provided in accordance with Schedule G of this By-law, the lots created shall conform to the minimum standards prescribed in Sub-section K.2 of this Zone.
+- 1. For subdivision of the land in all Neighbourhood Concept Plan and Infill Areas described and outlined on the map attached as Schedule F of this By-law where amenities are not provided in accordance with Schedule G of this By-law, the lots created shall conform to the minimum standards prescribed in Section K of Part 12 One-Acre Residential Zone RA of this By-law. - 2.
+For subdivision of the land in all Neighbourhood Concept Plan and Infill Areas described and outlined on the map attached as Schedule F of this By-law where amenities are provided in accordance with Schedule G of this By-law, the lots created shall conform to the minimum standards prescribed in sub-section K.3 of this Zone.

-2. Lots created through subdivision in this Zone shall conform to the following minimum standards:
+3. Lots created through subdivision in this Zone shall conform to the following minimum standards: